-Gary Adair joins the Cougar coaching staff in his first season in 2017.
+Gary Adair joins the Cougar coaching staff for his second season in 2018.

 Adair most recently served as an assistant with Falloon at Bloomfield College.
 He also has collegiate coaching experience at Manhattan College between 2013-14 and was the head coach at Madison High School from 2007-2010.